yunfanye/picture_book/README.md

 - Adjust image aspect ratios and safety settings
 - Customize character description requirements

+## Text Integration

+The script now adds text directly onto the images for a more integrated look:

+1. **Semi-transparent Overlay**: Creates a dark, semi-transparent background for text areas
+2. **Outlined Text**: White text with black outlines ensures readability on any background
+3. **Smart Positioning**: Text is positioned at the bottom of images with proper margins
+4. **Dialog Styling**: Character dialog appears in a different color (light yellow) for distinction
+5. **Page Numbers**: Professional page numbering in the top-right corner with background
+6. **Automatic Sizing**: Text size and positioning adapt to image dimensions

 ## Image Generation

 The script uses Google's Imagen 3 model for high-quality image generation.
 Features include: